Before You Go

 Bugs & Mosquitoes

-Bugs and mosquitos vary depending on location and time of year.
+Bugs and mosquitoes vary depending on location and time of year.
 It’s a good idea to come prepared with insect repellent.
-Long sleeved shirts and pants may be desirable at times.
-Occasionally on a very hot, dry year there are yellow jackets present.
-If you are allergic, please bring two epi pens.
+Long-sleeved shirts and pants may be desirable at times.
+Often yellow jackets and wasps can be a nuisance.
+We recommend a eucalyptus and lemongrass repellent.
+If you are allergic, please bring two epi-pens.

 We supply a professionally laundered sleeping bag with liner, a pillow with a freshly laundered pillowcase, a sleeping pad, a ground tarp as well as a shared tent.
 The complete customized sleep kit that we provide is designed for your comfort and maximizes available luggage space.
 Our sleeping bags are degree rated depending on the season and are 33” x 84,” which is longer than the normal 80”.